cy384/68k-mac-rom-maps/README.md

 macintosh ROM maps
 ==================
 This is a quick hack to generate Macintosh ROM map files that can be loaded into Ghidra.
 Apple released ROM maps with MPW.
 These are pulled from MPW 3.5 "gold master".
 I then converted them into unix line endings and munged them into the right format.

-Use with Ghidra's "ImportSymbolsScript.py" and a copy of the ROM you want to look at.
+The converted maps are in the "rom-maps" folder.

 Don't see your mac listed?
 It's got the same map as one of the other ones.
 See "Makefile" to figure out which one, if you don't already know.